avijitashe/aravali_codefundo/README.md

 The real-time measurements from satellite, sensors and gauges always offer greater weightage.
 They are complementary.

-Finally, using feedback from the community via helpline/SMS in real-time can be used as surrogate sensors to gather additional data.
+Finally, using feedback from the community via SMS in real-time can be used as surrogate sensors to gather additional data.
 For ex: Pings on rising water levels in streets or mud flow

 The front-end is a web application, while back-end does computing.
 The end-user interacts offline.